 \section{Conclusion}

 In this paper, we propose a novel way to use the latent space of a $\beta$-Variational Autoencoder to encode the information concerning the entanglement of the quantum state using a set of tomographically-complete measurements.

-We divide this set into two disjoint sets, one for correlated measurements and the other for local measurements in order to analyse if there is any difference between these two types of measurements.
+We divide this set into two disjoint sets, one for correlated measurements and the other for local measurements in order to analyze if there is any difference between these two types of measurements.

-Applying our model on a tomographically-complete set of measurements of two-qubit system, we can distinguish between entangled and separable states with high precision both on the prediction of the model (88\%) and using the latent space as an entanglement classifier (84\%).
-In addition, for correlated measurements, of type $\sigma_{x,y,z} \otimes \sigma_{x,y,z}$, we also can distinguish between entangled and separable states, but with less precision for the whole model (83\%) and using the latent space (80\%) compared to the set of tomographically-complete measurements.
+Applying our method on a tomographically-complete set of measurements of two-qubit system, we can distinguish between entangled and separable states with high precision both in the prediction of the model (84\%) and using the latent space as an entanglement classifier (83\%).
+In addition, for correlated measurements, of type $\sigma_{x,y,z} \otimes \sigma_{x,y,z}$, we also can distinguish between entangled and separable states, but with less precision for the whole model (82\%) and using only the latent space (80\%) compared to the set of tomographically-complete measurements.

-On the other hand, applying for local measurements the model is not able to learn any representation of entanglement in the latent space, showing that local measurements of type $\sigma_{x,y,z} \otimes I$ or $I \otimes \sigma_{x,y,z}$ is not able to characterize if the state is entangled or separable.
+On the other hand, applying for local measurements the model is not able to learn any representation of entanglement in the latent space, showing that local measurements of type $\sigma_{x,y,z} \otimes I$ or $I \otimes \sigma_{x,y,z}$ are not able to characterize if the state is entangled or separable.

 This result is supported by quantum theory because entangled states are expected to show non-locality given by correlated measurements, on the other hand, separable states are expected to be characterized by local measurements.
 Our model provides a novel way to identify local and correlated measurements, by using the latent space.

-In the future, we intend to analyse if this type of model can find accurate description of bipartite or multipartite entanglement for more than two-qubits.
+In the future, we intend to analyze if this type of model can find accurate description of bipartite or multipartite entanglement for more than two qubits.